The ULTIMATE guide to Hoi An tailors (with prices)

 Unfortunately, this is the norm for Vietnam.
 Labour is cheap here, workplaces are largely unregulated, most people work six days a week, and this goes for hotels, tour companies, restaurants, and most other industries we’d come into contact with as visitors to the country.

 The inconvenient but undeniable truth is that, as international travellers, we benefit from these conditions.
-We get exceptional value for money and high quality service, but it’s important to recognise that this is sometimes comes at the expense of worker welfare.
+We get exceptional value for money and high quality service, but it’s important to recognise that this sometimes comes at the expense of worker welfare.
 That’s why it’s so important for us to spend our money wisely, especially in developing countries, to ensure that our tourism creates more positive than negative impact.

 My view is that if you choose a reputable tailor with their own dedicated workshop, or a small, family-owned tailor where the garments are made in-house, it can be one of the most ethical ways to buy clothing.